 If you have a job, you probably will need some form of transportation to get there.
 Carpooling and public transportation could work for you, or you may need your own car.

-Our partnerships with AutoSmart and Carvana allow you to get a great deal on a vehicle.
+Our partnership with AutoSmart allow you to get a great deal on a vehicle.
 We also offer loans in a variety of terms (or how long it will take you to pay it back) so you can find a car and monthly payment that works best for you.
 Click here to learn more about our loan and car buying options.

 After graduation, you’ll likely find a job.
 You’ll want a place to securely put this money.
 That’s why opening a checking account is a great first step.

 If you get paid via direct deposit (when your employer puts it straight into your bank account) we can give you all the information you’ll need when you open your account.
 If you get paid with a physical check, depending on the dollar amount you might be able to deposit it within our mobile app!